terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 <!-- This heading should always match the name of the root level module (aka the repo name) -->
 ## terraform-ibm-account-infrastructure-base

+### Current limitations:
+The module currently does not support setting the following FSCloud requirements:
+- Check whether user list visibility restrictions are configured in IAM settings for the account owner
+  - Follow these [steps](https://cloud.ibm.com/docs/account?topic=account-iam-user-setting) as a workaround to set this manually in the UI
+- Check whether the Financial Services Validated setting is enabled in account settings
+  - Follow these [steps](https://cloud.ibm.com/docs/account?topic=account-enabling-fs-validated) as a workaround to set this manually in the UI

+Tracking issue with IBM provider -> https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4204

 ### Usage

 <!--